 The NSC Art Council reviewed the mural call submissions, and Paige Pettibon's design has been chosen for the 2021 campus mural.
 The mural call sought an Indigenous Artist to create a design that would center our Indigenous student and staff population.
 Pettibon is an artist based in Tacoma, and her studio practice highlights the perspectives of Indigenous folks and their relations.
 In step with the mural call, her goal for the mural was to create a design that creates a sense of pride and respect for the land we occupy.
 Pettibon is black, white, and Salish, from the Confederated Salish and Kootenai Tribes.
 Pettibon's design will be painted by students in ART 204 Mural Art, led by instructor Kelda Martensen.

-We are thrilled to be working with Pettibon for this year's mural, which will be strategically placed to welcome our community members who enter in from the Northgate Pedestrian and Bicycle Bridge spanning I-5.
+We are thrilled to have worked with Pettibon for this year's mural, which was strategically placed to welcome our community members who enter in from the Northgate Pedestrian and Bicycle Bridge spanning I-5.
 With the guidance of the Art Council and community members across campus including those representing the Indigenous Student Alliance, Office of EDI, Instructional Faculty, Staff, Students and Administrators in Student Services and Student Life, and Instruction, as well as the amazing Facilities team for their assistance in making this project possible, our students will bring this vibrant design to life on North's walls.
-Stay tuned for Paige Pettibon's visiting artist lecture as part of the North Seattle College Art Gallery programming, to happen on Monday, June 7th, 12-1pm on zoom.
-Please, come by and say hi to support these students as they work - masked up and in person - this quarter!
+You can listen to Pettibon's visiting artist lecture as part of the North Seattle College Art Gallery programming.

 Paige Pettibon is a local and Indigenous artist based in Tacoma, Washington.
 Her medium focus is acrylic painting, but has extended to fiber art, beadwork, and other media.
 Paige is black, white, and Salish (from the Confederated Salish and Kootenei Tribes).
 Paige is influenced by her native northwest community by learning the Lushootseed language, tribal songs, dances and traditions.